rapodaca/dialect/src/manuscript.md

 In addition to virtual hydrogen count, Dialect supports a second form of hydrogen suppression called *implicit hydrogens*.
 Like a virtual hydrogen, an implicit hydrogen is monovalent, has only default attributes, and is present as an integer tally associated with a particular atom.
 But unlike a virtual hydrogen, the presence of an implicit hydrogen can only be deduced through computation.
 Implicit hydrogens are an integral yet invisible component of many molecular graphs.

 To support implicit hydrogen counting, Dialect uses the concept of *valence*.
 Valence is a non-negative integer computed as the sum of bond orders at a given atom.
 Single bonds contribute one to the tally, double bonds two, and triple bonds three.
 Every other bond contributes one, as does each virtual hydrogen.
-For example, the valence of a methyl carbon having a `virtual_hydrogens` attribute of three is four.
-In contrast, the valence of a methyl carbon with an undefined `virtual_hydrogens` attribute is one.
+For example, the valence of a methyl carbon having a `hydrogens` attribute of three is four.
+In contrast, the valence of a methyl carbon with a `hydrogens` attribute of `Implicit` is one.

 Only some atoms are eligible for implicit hydrogen counting.
 These are called *eligible atoms*.
-An atom becomes eligible by fulfilling two requirements: (1) its `virtual_hydrogen` attribute is undefined; and (2) its `element` attribute is associated with at least one *default valence*.
+An atom becomes eligible by fulfilling two requirements: (1) its `hydrogens` attribute equals `Implicit`; and (2) its `element` attribute is associated with at least one *default valence*.

 A default valence is a value associated with an element that represents the number of hydrogens that can be attached to an isolated atom.
 Table 1 lists those elements possessing at least one default valence.
 All other elements have no default valences.
 The target valence of 4 for carbon, for example, means that a fully-saturated carbon atom will be bound to four hydrogen atoms.
 Likewise, a fully-saturated oxygen atom will be bound to two hydrogen atoms.
 However, iron has no default valences.
 Some elements such as nitrogen have multiple target valences.
 In these cases, multiple saturated forms are possible.
 For example, nitrogen has the target valences three and five.
 Both ammonia and nitrogen pentahydride (NH~5~) are fully saturated forms of nitrogen according to Table 1.